 Even for the most meticulous gardener, weeds happen.
 Spraying lawns to kill weeds effectively and safely takes time and effort, but done right, this last-resort practice can teach you about your lawn so you don’t have to make it an annual chore.
 Here’s how to get rid of weeds.

 3 Classes of Weeds: Broadleaf, Grassy, Sedge

-Grassy weeds produce one seed leaf, like regular turfgrass.
-Examples include goosegrass, crabgrass and rushes.
+- Grassy weeds produce one seed leaf, like regular turfgrass.
+Examples include goosegrass, crabgrass, and rushes.

 Annual, Perennial Weeds